LukeThornton92/string_theory/README.md

 ![Desktop Footer](./media/README/features/footer/desktopfooter.png)

 Using Bootstraps grid system I was able to easily create this footer, knowing I want 3 columns at the top for basic information with 3 columns below (of which the center is empty) for external and internal links, finally a column spanning the full width with copyright info.
-This works well on all desktop sizes and keep is looking proffesional while not taking up too much vertical space.
+This works well on all desktop sizes and keep is looking professional while not taking up too much vertical space.

 </details>